querkmachine/beeps.website/src/about/olive.md

 I—or more accurately—we, are plural.
 Plurality (also called multiplicity) is when more than one individual consciousness inhabits the same physical body.

 These individuals are collectively called a 'system'.
-We sometimes go by the collective name of the Nebula System.
+We sometimes go by the collective name of The Software Bundle.

 In our case, we are specifically a 'median' system.
 This means that the individuals are not entirely separate entities and share many qualities: including memories, interests, and some (but not all) personality traits.
 We are both [asexual]({{ '/about/asexuality/' | url }}) and we both have [non-human, synthetic identities]({{ '/about/nonhuman/' | url }}).